Mardy Collins

 Maurice Rodney "Mardy" Collins (born August 4, 1984) is an American former professional basketball player.
-He completed his college basketball career at Temple University, and was drafted by the New York Knicks with the 29th pick of the first round of the 2006 NBA draft.
+He played college basketball career for the Temple Owls, and was drafted by the New York Knicks with the 29th pick of the first round of the 2006 NBA draft.
 Collins played for the Knicks for two seasons and then played for the Los Angeles Clippers from 2008 to 2010.
 Since 2011, Collins has played in various international leagues.

 High school career

 Collins attended Simon Gratz High School in Philadelphia, as did NBA players Aaron McKie and Rasheed Wallace.

 College career

 Scouts were impressed by Collins' defense and team play.
 He totaled 89 steals for his 2005–06 season at Temple University, primarily by stepping into passing lanes.
 He also averaged 16.9 points per game, 4.7 rebounds per game, and 4.0 assists per game.

 Professional career

 New York Knicks

 In 52 games played during the 2006–2007 season, Collins averaged 4.5 points per game, 2.0 rebounds per game, and 1.6 assists per game.
 However, in the final ten games of the season, when he played a substantially higher number of minutes than previously in the season, he averaged 14.7 points, 6.3 rebounds, 5.8 assists and 1.9 steals.

 On December 16, 2006, during the fourth quarter of a game between the New York Knicks and Denver Nuggets, Collins committed a hard foul against Nuggets guard J. R. Smith.
 The ensuing confrontation resulted in a brawl, after which all ten players on the floor at the time were ejected.
 Collins received a six-game suspension.

 He played a career-high 51 minutes on April 7, 2007, against the Milwaukee Bucks, scoring 19 points in addition to 12 rebounds, 8 assists, and 5 steals.